 7. Bhujangasana | Classical Cobra Pose

-This classical pose is excellent for activating and revitalizing tired and weak lower-back muscles.
+Classical Cobra Pose is excellent for activating and revitalizing tired and weak lower-back muscles.
 It might be a bit too heavy if you are suffering from chronic lower-back pain.
 In this case you can bring your elbows on the mat, below your shoulders.
 If you choose this modification, gently engage your core to protect your back.
-Hold the full pose for 30 – 60 seconds, or the supported pose for 1 – 2 minutes.
-Then, rest on your belly or in Child’s Pose.
+Hold the full pose for 30 - 60 seconds, or the supported pose for 1 - 2 minutes.
+Then, rest on your belly or in Child's Pose.

 8. Malasana | Garland Pose or Yogic Squat